Instagram Reels Vs Story: How to Use Both to Boost Engagement

 Story: Instagram Stories appear to viewers as video clips, but you aren’t limited to video when creating your content.
 You can also use a collage of photos, a single static image, or other posts from your feed to make your story.
 Because story creation is versatile, you should create and publish stories daily.

-Reels: Reels is video-only.
+Reels: Reels are video-only.
 Instagram wants to compete with TikTok here, so they won’t allow low-effort slide shows or images with text.
 Because Reels are more production-intensive, you don’t have to make them every day like Story.
 But try to produce a few Reels a week.

 2. Audio